The Political Climate in Easton, PA is Somewhat liberal.

 Individual Campaign Contributions in Easton, PA

-In the last 4 years, there were 233 contributions totaling $44,249 to Republican and conservative campaigns, averaging $190 per contribution.
+In the last 4 years, there were 233 contributions totaling $44,249 to the Republican Party and conservative campaigns, averaging $190 per contribution.

 (source: Federal Election Commission)